Xomega-Net/Xomega.Docs/docs/framework/services/security.md

 }
 ```

-Once your app authenticates the current user, it will need to get the current `IPrincipalProvider` service from the service provider, and set the `CurrentPrincipal` to the authenticated user.
+Once your app authenticates the current user, it will need to get the current `IPrincipalProvider` service from the service provider and set the `CurrentPrincipal` to the authenticated user.